confidential-computing/governance/Projects/Dstack/dstack-ccc-project-submission.md

 ## 3.8.
 Release methodology and mechanics

-dstack projects are hosted on GitHub, with releases triggered by GitHub Actions.
+Dstack projects are hosted on GitHub, with releases triggered by GitHub Actions.
 The automated build process compiles all project components and packages the artifacts.
 System images are produced using Yocto, a reproducible build tool that ensures consistency and reliability across releases.
 This approach provides a standardized and automated release process that maintains quality and reproducibility.

 ## 3.9.
 Names of initial committers, if different from those submitting proposal Initial committers include: